mlabs-haskell/cem-script/docs/goals_and_design.md

 While it, surely, can do transaction emulation, it, to the best of our knowledge, does not have a monad instance for real L1 blockchain.
-So one still cannot reuse the same code across tests and real blockchain Tx construction.
+So one still cannot reuse the same code across tests and real blockchain transaction construction.

 `TxSkel` datatype is similar to the design we are implementing, and other parts of API have a lot of cool DX decisions.
-But `cooked-validators` lack script transition model, so it cannot provide declarative transaction submission error handling we aim to get because it does not have information to decide whether a specific Tx input is critical (like an auth token), or can be re-selected again (like coin-selected ADA for payment).
+But `cooked-validators` lack script transition model, so it cannot provide declarative transaction submission error handling we aim to get because it does not have information to decide whether a specific transaction input is critical (like an auth token), or can be re-selected again (like coin-selected ADA for payment).

 Having a declarative transition model is even